 |On this page|

-This tool converts your object into a cluster of particles, and is similar to Liquid from Object; however, this tool is particle based not volume based.
+This tool converts your object into a cluster of particles.
 FLIP fluid is a hybrid between volumetric fluid and SPH (smoothed-particle hydrodynamic) fluid because it is mainly particle based, but is solved in a grid like volumetric fluid.

 FLIP fluid is used for fast moving, largely unconstrained fluid simulations, such as rivers.
 It is also better to use when new particles are injected into the system.
 SPH fluids are good for slower moving fluids, which may need to react to fast moving constraints.
 For example, a glass of water.